nvt/veloxvm/README.md

  * flex
  * clang
  * clisp (or one of the other LISP distributions listed below)

+To be able to run all the tests, the following software is also needed:
+ * afl-fuzz
+ * python3
+ * python3-pexpect

 The following LISP distributions are supported:
  * Armed Bear Common LISP (abcl),